vincentfusco/tt06_555/README.md

  ## Why

 Blinking an LED using a 555-Timer has long served as the 'Hello World' for novice electronics enthusiasts.
-With the ongoing improvement in open-source tools and communities like Tiny Tapeout, analog chip design is now within reach for hobbyists, hackers, and other free individuals.
+With the ongoing improvement in open-source tools and with the emergence of communities like Tiny Tapeout, analog chip design is now within reach for hobbyists, hackers, and other free individuals.
 In light of this, I decided to take on the challenge of building my own 555 on an IC to blink an LED the hard way.

   ## Layout